Build a Container

 Gives users a way to build containers without root privileges.
 This option is implied when an unprivileged user invokes build on a definition file.
 See the fakeroot feature for details.

 --force option will delete and overwrite an existing

-Apptainer image without presenting the normal interactive prompt.
+Apptainer image without presenting the normal interactive

 --json option will force Apptainer to interpret a given

-definition file as a json.
+definition file as JSON.

 If you don’t want to run the